MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

    }

 Now, this drawer needs to be registered as a service.
-This can be achieved by creating a file in the resources of the Front Panel project named ``META-INF/services/ej.microui.display.UIImageDrawing``.
-And its content containing the fully qualified name of the previously created image drawer.
+This can be achieved by creating a file in the resources of the Front Panel project named ``META-INF/services/ej.microui.display.UIImageDrawing`` and containing the fully qualified name of the previously created image drawer.

 .. code-block::